-In order to qualify as a mutual fund trust under the Tax Act, the Trust must comply with various requirements contained in the Tax Act, including (in many or most circumstances) requirements to hold substantially all its property in assets (such as physical platinum and palladium bullion and cash) that are not "taxable Canadian property", and to restrict its undertaking to the investing of its funds.
-See "Material Income Tax Considerations - Material Canadian Federal Income Tax Considerations - Qualification as a Mutual Fund Trust".
-If the Trust were to cease to qualify as a mutual fund trust (whether as a result of a change of law or administrative practice, or due to its failure to comply with the current Canadian requirements for qualification as a mutual fund trust), it may experience various potential adverse consequences, including becoming subject to a requirement to withhold tax on distributions made to non-resident unitholders of any capital gains realized from the dispositions of physical platinum and palladium bullion and the units not qualifying for investment by Registered Plans and units of the Trust ceasing to qualify as "Canadian securities" for the purposes of the election provided in subsection 39(4) of the Tax Act.
+In order to qualify as a mutual fund trust under the Tax Act, the Trust must comply with various requirements contained in the Tax Act.
+See "Qualification as a Mutual Fund Trust".
+If the Trust were to cease to qualify as a mutual fund trust (whether as a result of a change of law or administrative practice, or due to its failure to comply with the current Canadian requirements for qualification as a mutual fund trust), it may experience various potential adverse consequences, including becoming subject to a requirement to withhold tax on distributions made to non-resident unitholders of any capital gains realized from the dispositions of physical gold and silver bullion and the units not qualifying for investment by Registered Plans and units of the Trust ceasing to qualify as "Canadian securities" for the purposes of the election provided in subsection 39(4) of the Tax Act.